mrhappyma/gcal-discord-sync/README.md

 ## Setup

 [Create a Google Cloud project](https://console.cloud.google.com/), and [enable the calendar API](https://console.cloud.google.com/flows/enableapi?apiid=calendar-json.googleapis.com).
 [Configure the consent screen](https://console.cloud.google.com/apis/credentials/consent), you don't need any scopes and you should add yourself as a test user.
 Most of the other fields don't matter.
-[Create an OAuth client ID](https://console.cloud.google.com/apis/credentials) for a desktop application.
+[Create an OAuth client ID](https://console.cloud.google.com/apis/credentials) for a desktop application (or web if you're deploying somewhere. set the redirect url env variable then.).
 Click OK through most of the prompts, and store your client ID and secret somewhere.

 [Create your Discord bot](https://discord.com/developers/applications), and add it to your server.